 Therefore, if planning to use the facility for a day + a fraction, you can opt to check your car out of the valet service if possible and return using a separate charge.

-When thinking about booking a room at The LINQ Las Vegas, you’ll need to consider the resort’s parking charges, as apart from some the exceptions mentioned above, the service is not free.
+When thinking about booking a room at The LINQ Las Vegas, you’ll need to consider the resort’s parking charges, as apart from some of the exceptions mentioned above, the service is not free.

-Self-parking options range from $12 to $15 depending on the time of usage.
+Self-parking options range from $15 to $23 depending on the day and how long parked.
 Valet parking can cost anywhere from $30 to $36, which vary according to the same factors.